 The Last Broadcast has the distinction of being one of the very first Found Footage films.
 It came out a whole year before The Blair Witch Project (1999), which is generally recognised as being the progenitor of what we call the Found Footage film today.
-Debates exist as to what was the very first Found Footage with examples such as Cannibal Holocaust (1979) and Man Bites Dog (1992) being offered.
+Debates exist as to what was the very first Found Footage with examples such as Cannibal Holocaust (1979) and Man Bites Dog (1992) being offered, along with the final scenes of Snuff (1976).
 I would argue that the Patterson-Gimlin fragment of Bigfoot footage from 1967 was probably the first but others have made cases for films going back even earlier than that.

-There are a surprising number of similarities between Blair Witch and The Last Broadcast.
+There are a surprising number of similarities between The Blair Witch Pproject and The Last Broadcast.
 Both have very similar plots about a group of people trekking into the woods and running afoul of a mysterious something that attacks them.
 The Last Broadcast also prefigures the trick that Blair Witch did in naming the characters after the actors playing them, although this spins the wording of the names slightly.
-It does however go one step further than Blair Witch in having the two murdered hosts of the cable show being played by the two directors of the film.
+The Last Broadcast does however go one step further than Blair Witch in having the two murdered hosts of the cable show being played by the two directors of the film.